 Isle of Ulva

 Isle of Mull together with Isle of Iona and Isle of Staffa are definitely on my list of the best places in Scotland.
-Once you get to those Scottish islands, you will understand what I mean by the totally different feel of the trip in comparison to the main island.
+They are just perfect for a short break in Scotland.
+Once you get to those Scottish islands, you will understand what I mean by the totally different feel of the trip in comparison to the mainland.
 It’s so unique, remote and calm, that will make your time there very special.

 Like it?
 Pin it!